BookBub/SentryCrashApp/SentryCrashApp/README.md

 ### To reproduce an unreported crash:
 - Follow one of the above steps to install the app
 - Open Android Auto
+- Make sure you are in developer mode
 - Navigate to the SentryCrashApp and open it
 - A crash should be triggered and an event will not appear in Sentry